JuliaAI/LearnAPI.jl/docs/src/operations.md

 ## Target proxies

-In the case that a model has the concept of a **target** variable, as described under [Scope and undefined notions](@ref scope), the output of `predict` may have the form of a proxy for the target, such as a vector of truth-probabilities for binary targets.
+In the case that an algorithm has the concept of a **target** variable, as described under [Targets and target proxies](@ref proxy), the output of `predict` may have the form of a proxy for the target, such as a vector of truth-probabilities for binary targets.

-We assume the reader is already familiar with the notion of a target variable in supervised learning, but target variables are not limited to supervised models.
+We assume the reader is already familiar with the notion of a target variable in supervised learning, but target variables are not limited to supervised learners.
 For example, we may regard the "outlier"/"inlier" assignments in unsupervised anomaly detection as a target.
 A target proxy in this example would be probabilities for outlierness, as these can be paired with "outlier"/"inlier" labels assigned by humans,